offbynull/offbynull.github.io/docs/data/learn/Bioinformatics/input/input.md

 **ALGORITHM**:

 An empty trie contains a single root node and nothing else (no other nodes or edges).
-Adding a sequence to a trie requires walking the trie with that sequence's elements until reaching an element missing from the trie -- a node that doesn't have an outgoing edge with that element.
+Adding a sequence to a trie requires walking the trie with that sequence's elements until reaching an element missing from the trie (a node that doesn't have an outgoing edge with that element).
 At that node, a new branch should be created and the remaining elements of the sequence should extend from it.

 ```{output}
 ch9_code/src/sequence_search/Trie_Basic.py